melbazany/where-da-heck-am-i/README.md

 Utilizes the native Navigator & geolocation to identify where machine is located, then displays data about the country the user is located in.

+*Additionally, if there are neighbouring countries, it renders their data as well.

-Built for practice with basic async/await syntax.
+Built for practice with basic async/await syntax, fetch API, external APIs.